craftcms/docs/docs/.artifacts/cms/5.x/globals.md

 | Param                                       | Description
 | ------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 | [afterPopulate](#afterpopulate)             | Performs any post-population processing on elements.
+| [andNotRelatedTo](#andnotrelatedto)         | Narrows the query results to only global sets that are not related to certain other elements.
 | [andRelatedTo](#andrelatedto)               | Narrows the query results to only global sets that are related to certain other elements.
 | [asArray](#asarray)                         | Causes the query to return matching global sets as arrays of data, rather than [GlobalSet](craft5:craft\elements\GlobalSet) objects.
 | [cache](#cache)                             | Enables query cache for this Query.